by Molly Greene

 Freebies are not old news

 Author Toby Neal recently noted on Facebook that free book giveaways are NOT passé, and free promotions can lead to new readers and additional paid sales, especially when you’ve penned a series.
-Her recent freebie giveaway for Shattered Palms netted a total of 70,003 downloads.
+One freebie giveaway for Shattered Palms netted a total of 70,003 downloads.
 Yowza!

 It’s pretty widely accepted that free giveaways net more reviews than other price promotions.
 Maybe readers who get something free feel more obligated to reciprocate in some way.
 Whatever the reason, freebies work.
 And a free download still shows as a “Verified Purchase” for these readers’ reviews, which is an added benefit.